mattpe/xr-unity-basics/unity-2-fpv-basic.md

     - check the position (should be placed at origin in scene) and set the size larger (_Inspector -> Transform component_)
 1. Add Player (an empty game object) to the scene
     - add _Rigidbody_ component, set _Interpolate: interpolate_ and _Collision Detection: continuous_
-    - add visible PlayerObject as a child of Player (use e.g. _capsule_)
+    - add visible 3D object as a child of Player (this acts as the player model, use e.g. _capsule_)
     - add Orientation (empty GameObject) as a child of Player for keeping track of orientation
     - add CameraPosition (empty GameObject) as a child of Player for linking with the Main Camera's position
 1. Panning and tilting the camera view: Add `CameraController` script component to _Main Camera_